Donate to His Mansion

 The day a new resident arrives, he or she joins the process of “Healing in the Context of Community.”
 Our community based, 24/7 approach to rehabilitation includes a daily schedule of early rising, quiet time, breakfast, work assignments, Christian classes and counseling, lunch, work assignments, supper and evening routines.

 Along with being a rehabilitation and recovery program for addicts, His Mansion is also a training center for equipping young people for Christian service, through the process of Christian-formation.
-The men and women in this training program live and work beside the residents as Mentors.
+The men and women in this training program live and work beside the residents as Servant Leaders.
 They provide ongoing coaching and encouragement.

 All of His Mansion Ministries, including mentoring, studying God’s Word, meaningful employment, and healthy lifestyle is regularly bathed in prayer.
 When all is said and done, if God doesn’t energize the process, rehabilitation is impossible.